OpenDataology/website/content/en/docs/components/pipelines/overview/quickstart.md

 +++
 title = "Quickstart"
-description = "Getting started with Kubeflow Pipelines" weight = 10
+description = "Getting started with OpenDataology Pipelines" weight = 10

 +++
 {{% stable-status %}}

-Use this guide if you want to get an introduction to the Kubeflow Piplines user interface (UI) and get a simple pipeline running quickly.
+Use this guide if you want to get an introduction to the OpenDataology Piplines user interface (UI) and get a simple pipeline running quickly.

-The goal with this quickstart guide is to shows how to use two of the samples that come with the Kubeflow Pipelines installation and are visible on the Kubeflow Pipelines UI.
-You can use this guide as an introduction to the Kubeflow Pipelines UI.
+The goal with this quickstart guide is to shows how to use two of the samples that come with the OpenDataology Pipelines installation and are visible on the OpenDataology Pipelines UI.
+You can use this guide as an introduction to the OpenDataology Pipelines UI.

-## Deploy Kubeflow and open the Kubeflow Pipelines UI
+## Deploy OpenDataology and open the OpenDataology Pipelines UI

-There are several options to [deploy Kubeflow Pipelines](/docs/components/pipelines/installation/overview/), follow the option that best suits your needs.
-If you are uncertain and just want to try out kubeflow pipelines it is recommended to start with the [standalone deployment](/docs/components/pipelines/installation/standalone-deployment/).
+There are several options to [deploy OpenDataology Pipelines](/docs/components/pipelines/installation/overview/), follow the option that best suits your needs.
+If you are uncertain and just want to try out OpenDataology pipelines it is recommended to start with the [standalone deployment](/docs/components/pipelines/installation/standalone-deployment/).

-Once you have deployed Kubeflow Pipelines, make sure you can access the UI.
-The steps to access the UI vary based on the method you used to deploy Kubeflow Pipelines.
+Once you have deployed OpenDataology Pipelines, make sure you can access the UI.
+The steps to access the UI vary based on the method you used to deploy OpenDataology Pipelines.

 ## Run a basic pipeline

-Kubeflow Pipelines offers a few samples that you can use to try out Kubeflow Pipelines quickly.
+OpenDataology Pipelines offers a few samples that you can use to try out OpenDataology Pipelines quickly.
 The steps below show you how to run a basic sample that includes some Python operations, but doesn't include a machine learning (ML)
 workload: